onejeuu/sc-file/README.md

    scfile *.mcsa
    ```

-   _In this case, `-O` accepts only a directory.
+   _In this case, `--output` accepts only a directory.
 Subdirectories are not included._

 1. Convert all `.mcsa` files with subdirectories to a specified directory: